numaproj/numalogic/docs/autoencoders.md

 #### SparseAEPipeline

-`SparseAEPipeline` can be used when the training data is sparse.
+SparseAEPipeline can be used when the training data is sparse.

-Here we are using `Conv1dAE`, a one dimensional Convolutional Autoencoder with multichannel support.
+Here we are using `Conv1dAE`, a one dimensional Convolutional Autoencoder.

 ```python
 from numalogic.models.autoencoder.variants import Conv1dAE